twhite96/TWBlog/_posts/2020-10-12-real-artists-ship.md

 ```
 Next, I needed to figure out a way to download a file from a React component.

-Initially, I thought I'd need to come up with some convoluted system to do this but it was as simple as using a simple an anchor tag and a couple built-in React props:
+Initially, I thought I'd need to come up with some convoluted system to do this but it was as simple as using an anchor tag and a couple built-in React props:

 ```jsx
 <span className="d-flex mt-3">